People

 Francisco dos Reis Silva - Doctoral Researcher

-My name is Francisco dos Reis Silva and I have just joined the LUOVA PhD program.
+I am conducting my PhD at the ELOISA doctoral programme.
 I am passionate about conservation biology and herpetofauna and did my master’s thesis on amphibian and reptile diversity across agricultural landscapes in Guinea-Bissau, West Africa.
-For my PhD, I am building on the same topic, investigating how different types of oil palm plantations—traditional and industrial—affect herpetofauna communities in Liberia, and how these compare to old-growth forests.
+For my PhD, I am building on the same topic, investigating how different types of oil palm plantations—traditional and industrial—affect herpetofauna communities in Liberia, and how these compare to old-growth forest.
 Furthermore, I will explore the snake-human conflict in these plantations, looking at how snakes are perceived and how that affects snake communities, and whether oil palm plantations increase the risk of snake-bite envenoming, a high-priority tropical disease, as classified by the WHO.

 • Conservation biology